KYVENetwork/docs/docs/developers/data_engineers/accessing_data/trustless_api/run_trustless_api.md

 sidebar_position: 5
 ---

-# Run own API endpoint
+# Run Your Own API Endpoint

 :::tip
 This section describes how to spin up and run an own Trustless API endpoint.